top of page

 Our Tour

 Day 1: After breakfast, introductions and observing the many species on the hotel grounds, the adventure begins as we travel to the area of Tandayapa, Mindo and the Choco Andino, one of the most biodiverse hotspots on the planet.
 We will make a brief stop at the Equator for photos and to learn a bit about Ecuador at the Intinan museum.
-From there, we have three amazing birding stops along the way, each at a different altitude and each with unique species: Maraksacha, Armadillo (where we will have lunch in the company of hummers) and Alambi reserve.
-We end the day in Mindo, Ecuador´s birding capital.
+From there, we stop at Alambi hummingbird reserve and on to lunch at the Guaycapi lookout.
+After lunch we will have a short hike to a lek of the Cock of the Rock, before heading to our lodge in Tandayapa or Mindo.

-Day 2: Today we will see the unique species and Choco endemics of the privately owned Amaguza Mashpi reserve, one of the last foothill forests, connecting to the subtropical western forests of the region.
+Day 2: Today we will spend the day in the Mashpi region of northeast Ecuador.
+We will have several stops along the road before reaching the privately owned Amaguza Mashpi reserve, one of the last foothill forests, connecting to the subtropical western forests of the region.
+Amaguza Mashpi is renowned for its 24 Choco endemics.
 Target species include the rose faced parrot, glistening green and moss backed tanagers, indigo flower piercer and many more.
-In the afternoon, we will visit the caves of the elusive and mysterious Oil Birds before returning to our comfy hotel in Mindo.
+In the afternoon, we will return to Mindo, making a few brief birding stops on the way.
+In the evening a search for Owls and Potoos in the Mindo Valley

-Day 3: Birding at several lower elevation sites on the road to the coast.
-We begin in the area of Pedro Vicente Maldonado and Rio Silanche, visiting the first of two Mindo Cloudforest reserves and the farm of Don Marcelo converted to a private birding sanctuary.
-In the afternoon there will be the option to continue birding in Milpe, another of the Mindo Cloudforest reserves or returning to Mindo.
+Day 3: In the morning we will be birding at several lower elevation sites on the road to the coast.
+We begin in the area of Pedro Vicente Maldonado and Rio Silanche, and the farm of Don Marcelo converted to a private birding sanctuary.
+In the afternoon, we will explore the higher elevation areas of the Mindo valley, hoping to see the Plate Billed Mountain Toucan and Toucan Barbet.

 Day 4: Two options this morning….5 am departure to the famous Paz de las Aves Reserve, where Angel and Rodrigo Paz will show us elusive antipittas, cock of the rock and many other species.
-Or for those who want a change of pace, a chocolate tour to see the process of chocolate making or a visit to the butterfly farm.
-In the afternoon we head for the charming village of Nono, stopping for lunch and birding on the way.
+Or for those who would like a quieter morning, there will be the option of more low key birding around Mindo or a chance to do other things in town (chocolate tour, butterfly farm, zip lining).
+In the afternoon, a visit to the caves of the iconic Oil Bird.

-Day 5: After breakfast we will head high above the Nono valley, to the Zuroloma reserve, looking for high altitude species, including the swordbill hummingbird, the white throated screech owl and additional antpittas.
-Continue on to Antisana, where we will stay on the Secas lagoon, in a beautiful hotel where you can watch condors fly outside your room.
+Day 6: After breakfast we will head high above the Nono valley, to the Zuroloma reserve, looking for high altitude species, including the swordbill hummingbird, the white throated screech owl and additional antpittas.
+A lunch stop at Yanacocha reserve and then we will head to the east slope of the Andes and Rio Quijos.

 Day 9: Early morning birding at the Paikawe lagoon to see exotic Amazon species, including the iconic Hoatzin, tropical screech owl, purple galinules, along with several species of monkeys.
 We will take a canoe ride on the Napo river, with more birding at different reserves and hotspots.